 Resentment In Marriage – 6 Ways To Deal With It

-When you feel your marriage is headed nowhere and you’ve asked yourself something like “Why do I resent my husband?”, introspection and reflection are needed from your end.
-These feelings are most certainly accumulated residues of pent-up anger or frustration that leads to resentment in your relationships.
+When you feel your marriage is headed nowhere and you’ve asked yourself something like “Why do I resent my husband/wife?”, introspection and reflection become the need of the hour.
+These feelings are most certainly accumulated residues of pent-up anger or frustration that lead to resentment in your relationships.

 First and foremost, you need to decide if you want to improve it and give your marriage a shot at revival.
 The good news is that it is possible.
-Unless you’re in a toxic relationship, you should always give your marriage a chance.
+Unless you’re in an abusive relationship, you should always give your marriage a chance.
 Prachi gives these six tips:

 1. Blow off your steam somewhere else

 The first rule toward reconciliation – do not approach your partner when s/he is raging.
 An emotional mind cannot think logically.
 Anger is essentially a defense mechanism that shuts off blood supply to the logical thinking center of your brain.
-You may want to attack your partner when he is attacking you with harsh words, but try to collect your thoughts.
+You may want to attack your partner when they are attacking you with harsh words, but try to collect your thoughts.